Inflectra/rapise-documentation/docs/Guide/tests_and_sub_tests.md

 # Tests and Sub-Tests

+> Please note that the concept of Sub-Tests has been deprecated since Rapise 8.
+We recommend using [Testing Frameworks](/Guide/Frameworks/frameworks.md) as a seamless and natural approach to organizing your tests.

-The concept of Sub-Test is an organic way to organize the whole work with Tests in organic way.
-By having sub-tests one may meet one of the following goals:
+The concept of Sub-Test provides a flexible and organized approach to working with tests.
+By utilizing sub-tests, you can achieve the following objectives:

-1. Create multiple test scenarios working with same set of Objects and Functions.
+1. Create multiple test scenarios that operate on the same set of objects and functions.
-2. Organize different test scenarios into a single workspace.
+2. Organize different test scenarios within a single workspace.
-3. Use Sub-test to make cross-browser tests.
+3. Utilize sub-tests for conducting cross-browser tests.

 We will consider each of described goals separately.
 The test containing the sub-test(s) we will call **base** or **parent** test.